AngleProtocol/angle-docs/resources/audits/README.md

 ## Chainsecurity April 2022 - May 2022

-Audot report of the borrowing module of the Angle protocol performed by Chainsecurity between April and May 2022.
+Audit report of the borrowing module of the Angle protocol performed by Chainsecurity between April and May 2022.

 {% file src="../../.gitbook/assets/chainsecurity-spring22.pdf" %}
 Chainsecurity Spring 2022 Audit Report